agwoska/HEXIWEAR/README.md

 Use SW/MK64_KDS to get started. ___This is where the problem is___

 _pyOCD_ is contained in SW with a Python 2.7 installer. _pyocd-gdbserver.exe_ should be copied to the root of the [_KDS_](https://www.nxp.com/design/designs/design-studio-integrated-development-environment-ide:KDS_IDE).

-*[KDS]: Kinetis Degign Studio

 ---